 Project Completed On Time and On Budget

 NPS needed to streamline its textbook ordering process to realize improved efficiencies prior to the 2010 Advanced Orders in May.
 The total project spanned eight months and was executed from September 2009 through April 2010.
 Phase I, the EDX transmission of purchase orders, was completed in three months.
-Phase II, development of the punch-out functionality, was conducted in parallel with Phase I and spanned the full eight months.
+Phase II, the development of the punch-out functionality, was conducted in parallel with Phase I and spanned eight months.

 Pearson and CherryRoad completed the project on time and within budget.
 By May 2010, the district was using the system for textbook Advanced Orders.
 The success of this project benefited both Pearson and Newark Public Schools.